Which Aviation Safety Database Should We Choose?

 The gap analysis and SMS audit checklist tricks are the best way to evaluate whether the aviation safety database software meets the requirements.
 You may have other requirements, but the best place to start is with the SMS requirements.

 When your SMS database does not meet the requirements, you will be left looking for workarounds that will cost you considerable time and money in the long run.
-Look for a user-friendly solution that not only satisfies your immediate SMS needs but one that will also grow with you as your business grows.
+Look for a user-friendly solution that not only satisfies your immediate SMS needs but will also grow with you as your business grows.

 Each aviation service provider is different; however, don't fall into the false notion that your operation is so unique that a commercial database solution is unable to satisfy your needs.
 The majority of SMS databases that integrate both safety and quality management systems generally have an extensive configuration to adapt to your operations, whether you are an airline, airport, or aviation maintenance organization.

 In the perfect world, the SMS database solution you choose will adapt to your operations.
 This may not be what you expect, but it is certainly possible and better SMS solutions can fulfill best practices.

 Being able to migrate legacy data into the new SMS database is a common request.
 Not all SMS databases support importing and exporting safety data.
 This is definitely something you want to overlook when selecting your SMS database.
 Every SMS database administrator should possess the ability to easily retrieve your SMS data should you determine that your SMS database software is no longer satisfying your needs.